The Paleo Diet: A Brief Overview

 What Does Paleo Mean?

-The word “paleo” means “older or ancient” and thus the Paleo Diet got its name from the idea we should be eating the way our ancestors ate.
-The Paleo Diet movement tends to focus on the notion that we should eat a certain way because our bodies “evolved” based on what our ancestors (i.e. hunter-gatherers) ate prior to the advent of agriculture.
+The word “paleo” means “older or ancient.”
+Thus, the Paleo Diet got its name from the idea we should be eating the way our ancestors ate.
+The Paleo Diet focuses on eating a certain way because our bodies “evolved” based on what our ancestors (i.e. hunter-gatherers) ate before the advent of agriculture.

 The archaeological evidence does show that hunter-gatherer peoples tended to be healthier than agriculturalists.
 Their bones do not show evidence of the same level of diseases found in the remains of agricultural people.
-While this is compelling evidence that points us in the right direction, I do not believe it rises to the level of full justification for “paleolithic eating”.
+This is compelling evidence that points us in the right direction.
+Yet, I do not believe it provides full justification for “paleolithic eating”.
 In fact, there is evidence the stronger bones are the result of more exercise in early life.

 Regardless, what interests me more is the scientific evidence and studies this way of eating leads to improved health.
 Not to mention my own personal experience which has been very positive.
-Additionally, rather than focusing on evolution, I much prefer to look at it in terms of eating the way our bodies were “created” by God to be fueled.
-The underlying rationale is basically the same – figuring out how our bodies are best and efficiently fueled is the goal.
+I prefer to see it as eating the way our bodies were “created” by God to be fueled.
+I focus on that instead of focusing on evolution.
+The underlying rationale is the same.
+Determining how our bodies are best and efficiently fueled is the goal.

 Food is a Drug

 Think of food as a drug that we are putting into our bodies multiple times a day.
-Many of the illnesses plaguing our society are what are known as “diseases of civilization” such as heart disease, type 2 diabetes, high blood pressure and cancer, just to name a few.
-With that in mind, we should be eating what heals our body and supports our immune, musculoskeletal and cardiovascular systems, our brain function and our major organs.
+Many illnesses plague our society.
+These are known as “diseases of civilization”.
+Examples include heart disease, type 2 diabetes, high blood pressure, and cancer.
+With that in mind, we should eat foods that heal our body.
+They should support our immune, musculoskeletal, and cardiovascular systems.
+These foods also need to enhance our brain activity and major organs.
 The “Paleo Diet” (as in template or way of eating) does just that.

 Instead of focusing on what we should NOT eat I prefer to focus on what we SHOULD eat: